jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 thousands of truck drivers, fleet operators, and inventory management teams.
 14
- 2024 Upstream Security Ltd. All Rights Reserved THREAT ACTORS MOTIVATION
+© 2024 Upstream Security Ltd. All Rights Reserved THREAT ACTORS MOTIVATION
 HAS ALSO SHIFTED TOWARDS
 SCALE AND MASSIVE IMPACT
-In addition to incidents disclosed in the media (clear web), its critical to assess the impact of deep and dark cyber activities and the incentives driving threat actors.
-Based on Upstreams analysis of deep and dark web automotive cybersecurity activities, analyzing the 300 most active threat actors, nearly half of the activities (48%) were targeting more than one OEM or automotive supplier, and 37%
+In addition to incidents disclosed in the media (clear web), it’s critical to assess the impact of deep and dark cyber activities and the incentives driving threat actors.
+Based on Upstream’s analysis of deep and dark web automotive cybersecurity activities, analyzing the 300 most active threat actors, nearly half of the activities (48%) were targeting more than one OEM or automotive supplier, and 37%